Sarah Kirkland Snider: Biography

 Snider was born and raised in Princeton, New Jersey.
 Despite a non-musical parentage, she had a self-professed musical itch from a young age, going as far as to knock on her neighbors’ doors to play their pianos by ear.
 Eventually, Snider began formal music study, beginning piano at age 7 and cello at age 10.
 She also sang in choirs, attending five years of summer camp at the American Boychoir School where she studied under Anton Armstrong.
 She later attended Princeton High School, singing in a nationally celebrated high school choir under William Trego, and performing in the PHS Orchestra.
 She cites two female PHS Orchestra conductors as early female role models.

 Snider also composed music at a young age, keeping it private until her junior year of high school when she showed her first works to her piano teacher, composer/pianist Laurie Altman, who encouraged her to study composition in college.
-Snider would later stylistically describe these early works as “somewhere between early Debussy and Joni Mitchell.”
+Snider would later stylistically describe these early works as "somewhere between early Debussy and Joni Mitchell."

 Snider received a BA in Psychology-Sociology from Wesleyan University, where she decided not to pursue composition because she felt her music too conservative for its experimentally-oriented program.
 After graduating in 1995, she moved to New York and worked at a pro-choice law firm.
 While considering pursuing public interest law, she began writing music for experimental theater and decided to pursue composition full-time.
-Snider enrolled in the composition master's program at New York University to study with composer Justin Dello Joio, whom she called “a brilliant, Nadia Boulanger-style teacher,” but left after three semesters.
+Snider enrolled in the composition master's program at New York University to study with composer Justin Dello Joio, whom she called "a brilliant, Nadia Boulanger-style teacher," but left after three semesters.
 In 2005 and 2006, she received a Master of Music and an Artist Diploma in Composition from the Yale School of Music, where she studied with Martin Bresnick, Aaron Jay Kernis, Ezra Laderman, and David Lang.

-She is married to composer Steven Mackey.

 Music

 Snider's musical compositions, particularly her song cycles, frequently borrow from indie rock and popular musical idioms as well as classical chamber music forms and instrumentation.
 These stylistic choices have led critics to label her music as part of the burgeoning indie-classical movement, where she has been called "perhaps the most sophisticated" of voices within this genre.

-Snider has received particular recognition for her album releases of her classical song cycles and her Mass: Penelope (2010), Unremembered (2015), and Mass for the Endangered (2020).
+Snider has received particular recognition for her album releases of her classical song cycles and her Mass: Penelope (2010), Unremembered (2015), Mass for the Endangered (2020), and The Blue Hour (2022).